66Origin/node-necs/doc/doc.md

 <a name="Entity+add"></a>

 ### entity.add(ComponentType, ...args) ⇒ [<code>Entity</code>](#Entity)
-Add a component to this entity.
+Add a component to this entity on last position.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - this entity (useful for chaining)